 They ask how you are feeling, whether you have had any symptoms or side effects and if you are worried about anything.

-You may also see physiotherapists and dietitians during the checkups.
+If you are seen at the hospital your doctor or nurse will examine you.
+You might also see physiotherapists and dietitians during the check ups.
 You can arrange to see them with your doctor or nurse at the outpatient clinic.

 The National Institute for Health and Care Excellence (NICE) guidelines say that everyone who has had treatment for early breast cancer should have a copy of a written care plan.

 - signs and symptoms to look out for and who to speak to if you notice any changes